“Worship the Lord with gladness; come into God’s presence singing.” -Psalm 100:2

-If you’d like to serve as assisting minister or lector, please sign-up here.
+If you’d like to serve as assisting minister, lector, usher, or Zoom host, please sign-up here.

 What to Expect

 Upon arrival, you’ll receive a bulletin (a program including the order of the worship service) to assist you in participating.
 We sit in pews (long wooden benches).
 We sing hymns out of our bulletins or hymnals (books that are located in racks on the back of pews that include all sorts of worship goodness like psalms and hymns and prayers).
 We stand—as able—and sit during different parts of the service.
 We pray, listen to the sermon and readings from the Bible, and take some time for silence.
 We celebrate Holy Communion every Sunday, gathering around the table where Jesus is host.

 What’s the good news of Jesus that connects with our lives today?
 This is the question that Pastor Kelly uses to focus as she prepares her weekly sermons for RLC.

 Music at RLC is an integral and cherished part of worship.
 Hymns and songs that have been used to praise God and tell the story of salvation combine with contemporary expressions to create traditional, yet eclectic worship.

 Our music director intentionally includes songs and music from various cultural and ethnic traditions in order to represent our Lutheran/Christian siblings around the world.
 We joyfully praise God through song and sound.

 Our tracker organ was built by Visser-Rowland of Houston, Texas in 1986 for Saint Timothy Lutheran Church, Houston.
 It was moved to Chicago and installed here at Resurrection Lutheran Church in April, 2002 by Visser & Associates.